A Guide to Residential Catch Basins and Dry Wells

-It’s usually a good idea to consider replacement of a system that for whatever reason cannot properly process the liquids from the septic system that drain to the leach field, but in some cases, a dry well can help manage excess septic-system water.
+It’s usually a good idea to consider the replacement of a system that for whatever reason cannot properly process the liquids from the septic system that drains to the leach field, but in some cases, a dry well can help manage excess septic system water.

 Either utility can also provide a means to take the dirty water from a plumbing fixture such as a sink or washing machine that is far from the main septic system.
 In some remote cases, it makes more sense to construct a separate drainage system than to try and route an underground line to the existing septic pipes.

 Many old and new-construction homes incorporate one or several dry wells or catch basins in order to encourage good drainage on the property.
 Both utilities can effectively address a range of different conditions, including a terrain that just doesn’t drain well and might have patchy turf, moss or saturated areas.

 How Do I Know If I Need a Residential Dry Well or Catch Basin?

 You and any other homeowner or resident know their property better than anyone else, and there are some signs that may indicate you need supplemental or improved drainage:

 - Is there standing water in your yard or near your property regularly?

 - Do you have concrete, steel or other impermeable materials edging the yard?

 - Does the grass stay saturated?

 - Are there foul odors in certain spots?